 Carver received a full scholarship to Kansas’ Highland College, but when he showed up on campus to enroll, school administers refused to admit him — claiming they had been unaware of his race.

-He eventually made his way to Iowa, where the bright young man once again found support from a local couple, John and Helen Millholand.
+He eventually made his way to Iowa, where the bright young man once again found support from a local couple, John and Helen Millholland.
 They encouraged him to enroll in Simpson College, a small school open to all races.
 Despite his later fame as an agriculturalist, Carver initially studied music and art.
 (He even showed some of his paintings at the 1893 World’s Fair in Chicago.)

-He was the first black student - and faculty member - at Iowa State University
+He was the first Black student — and faculty member — at Iowa State University

 Carver’s art teacher at Simpson, Etta Budd, helped push him towards his life’s work.
-Fearing that Carver would struggle to make a living as a black artist, and knowing of his lifelong love of plants, Budd convinced Carver to switch his course of study to botany and to transfer to Iowa State University (then known as Iowa State Agricultural College).
+Fearing that Carver would struggle to make a living as a Black artist, and knowing of his lifelong love of plants, Budd convinced Carver to switch his course of study to botany and to transfer to Iowa State University (then known as Iowa State Agricultural College).

-Carver was accepted as the school’s first black student and received his bachelor’s degree in agricultural sciences in 1894 when he was around 30 years old.
+Carver was accepted as the school’s first Black student and received his bachelor’s degree in agricultural sciences in 1894 when he was around 30 years old.
 Recognizing his talents, the school asked him to stay on as an instructor while he obtained his master’s degree, which he finished in 1896, becoming the first African-American to earn an advanced degree in the field.

 Carver spent more than 40 years at Tuskegee